Wangggym/quick-workflow/README.md

 ### Updates

-See `todolist.md`, you can the latest update and others important info.
+See `todolist.md`, you can see the latest updates and other important info.

-Thank you very much for your valuable feedback and PR, let's work together to make this tool better
+Thank you very much for your valuable feedback and PR, let's work together to make these commands better